noahlange/gecs/README.md

 const MyContext2 = Context.with(A, parallel(B, C), D);
 ```

-The precise mechanism by which an async system runs asynchronously (e.g., web worker, etc.), is up to the developer.
-Currently, parallel system are _not_ thread-safe.
+The precise mechanism by which an async system runs asynchronously (e.g., web worker, child process, etc.), is up to the developer.

 When the context's (async) `start()` method is invoked, each of the context's systems is booted in the order it was passed to `with()`.
 Each time `tick()` is called, the context invokes the `tick()` method of each of its systems (again, in order).

 ## Queries

 Queries return collections of entities based on the user's criteria.
-Query results are typed exactly like an ordinary entity, so you'll have access to each of the components you've requested in your query—and nothing more.
+Query results are typed exactly like an ordinary entity, so you'll have (typed) access to each of the components you've requested in your query—but nothing more.

 ### Building